Mountain View School District (Pennsylvania)

-Mountain View School District is a small, rural public school district located in Kingsley, Susquehanna County, Pennsylvania.
+Mountain View School District is a small, rural public school district located in Kingsley, Susquehanna County, Pennsylvania, United States.
 It includes Clifford Township, Lenox Township, Lathrop Township, Gibson Township, Harford Township and Brooklyn Township.
 Mountain View School District encompasses approximately 196 sqmi.
 According to 2000 federal census data, it served a resident population of 8,700 people.
 By 2010, the District's population increased to 9,117 people.
 The educational attainment levels for the Mountain View School District population (25 years old and over) were 89.3% high school graduates and 18.6% college graduates.
 The district is one of the 500 public school districts of Pennsylvania.

 According to the Pennsylvania Budget and Policy Center, 48.8% of the District's pupils lived at 185% or below the Federal Poverty Level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, the district residents’ per capita income was $17,105, while the median family income was $40,497.
 In Susquehanna County, the median household income was $48,231.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 By 2013, the median household income in the United States rose to $52,100.
 In 2014, the median household income in the USA was $53,700.

 Mountain View School District operates just two schools: an elementary school (K-6) and a junior/senior high school (7-12).
 High school students may choose to attend the Susquehanna County Career Technology Center for training in the construction and mechanical trades.
 The Northeastern Educational Intermediate Unit IU19 provides the District with a wide variety of services like: specialized education for disabled students; state mandated training on recognizing and reporting child abuse; speech and visual disability services; criminal background check processing for prospective employees and professional development for staff and faculty.